AbsurdePhoton/segmentation-depthmap-3d-opencv/README.md

 # segmentation-depthmap-3d-opencv
 ## Use an image segmentation to produce a RGB+D image (image + depthmap).
-Or use the GUI to view already-made RGB+D images in 3D, there's even an anaglyph mode to perceive depth with red+cyan googles.
+Or use the GUI to view already-made RGB+D images in 3D, there's even an anaglyph mode to perceive depth with red+cyan glasses.
 Animate the 3D view and export to a series of images to build later an animated image.
 This nice GUI uses QT, OpenCV and OpenGL.
 ### v1.5 - 2019-07-08

 ![Screenshot - Global](screenshots/screenshot-gui.jpg?raw=true)